 Nature of authorization

-1. The authorizations shall be issued in the name of the carrier.
+1. The authorization shall be issued in the name of the carrier.
 It shall not be transferred by the latter to third parties.

-2. However, a carrier who has received an authorization may, if national legislation allows it and with the consent of the Authorizing authority, operate the service through a sub-contractor.
-In this case, the name of the latter undertaking and its role as sub-contractor shall be indicated in the authorization.
-The sub-contractor shall fulfil the conditions laid down in Article [1], paragraph 4.
+2. However, a carrier who has received an authorization may, if national legislation allows it and with the consent of the Authorizing authority, operate the service through a sub-contractor(s).
+In this case, the name of the latter undertaking(s) and its role as sub-contractor(s) shall be indicated in the authorization.
+The sub-contractor shall fulfil the conditions laid down in Article [1], paragraph 4, and Article 5.
 The Authorising authority issues the original of the authorisation to the managing operator.
 Certified true copies are issued by the Authorising authority and given to all sub-contractors operating under this authorization.
-The authorization shall state the names of all the operators.

 3. In the case of undertakings associated for the purpose of operating a regular service, the authorization shall be issued in the names of all the undertakings.
 It shall be given to the undertaking that manages the operation.
 Certified true copies are issued by the Authorising authority and given to all other associated undertakings.
 The authorization shall state the names of all the operators.